Москва

 article illustration

-Cold beer is a must on the beach, just like boiled corn or churchkhela.
-And in the city, when thermometers exceed 30 degrees, many people hurry to quench their thirst with a glass of beer.
-But doctors are sure: uncontrolled use of alcoholic beverages in the heat can negatively affect the human body.
-We tell you how to drink beer correctly, so that the output was only pleasure, not health problems.
+Cold beer is a must on the beach — just like boiled corn or churchkhela.
+And in the city, when temperatures soar above 30 °C, many people reach for a refreshing glass of beer.
+But doctors warn: uncontrolled alcohol consumption in the heat can negatively affect your health.
+Here’s how to enjoy beer responsibly so that it brings only pleasure — not problems.

 A few simple rules